 Wisconsin’s latest star RB could be 'one of the greatest of all time'

 CHICAGO – Wisconsin tailback Jonathan Taylor’s favorite philosopher is Immanuel Kant, a German who came of age during the 1700s.
 Taylor can casually launch into a soliloquy on Kant’s “moral objectives,” showcasing why he seriously considered attending Harvard before choosing Wisconsin.

 “There are a lot of different perspectives on things, but, at the end of the day, some things just aren't acceptable, some things are.”

 That leads us to the philosophical conundrum of the 2018 Wisconsin football season.
 How did Taylor rush for a transcendent 2,194 yards amid an uncharacteristic 8-5 Badger season?
 You didn’t need to study the Age of Enlightenment to know which is acceptable and which isn’t.

 (Wisconsin coach Paul Chryst clearly missed that lecture in college.
 When told Taylor studied Kant, he responded “like Chaka [Khan]?”)

 Taylor enters 2019 on a historic pace, with numbers former Wisconsin coach Barry Alvarez, a Badger tailback connoisseur, considers “mind-boggling.”
-Through two seasons, he’s rushed for more yards (4,171) than any player in the history of college football, ahead of Herschel Walker and Ron Dayne.
+Through two seasons, he has rushed for more yards (4,171) than any player in the history of college football, ahead of Herschel Walker and Ron Dayne.
 If he registers another season of more than 2,000 yards in his junior year, Taylor could end up among the top-five all-time NCAA rushing leaders.
 The daunting part is that all the players dotting that list – Donnell Pumphrey, Ricky Williams, Tony Dorsett – all played four seasons.

 Essentially, Taylor is on pace to both rewrite the entire NCAA record book and wedge himself onto the Mount Rushmore of Wisconsin tailbacks.
 While it’s naïve to think he’d stick around four seasons, the possibilities of what he could accomplish in three years are tantalizing.